exTerEX/NOAEL/README.md

 ## Dunnett’s test

 A dunnett test is performed to find NOAEL and LOAEL.
+The Dunnett test assumes:

+-   Normality: Dependent variable has to be normally distributed in each group.
+-   Homogeneity of variance: Equal variance distribution in the populations.
+-   Equal sample sizes: All groups must have the same amount of observations.

 ``` r
 DunnettTest(